rust-lang/rust/text/0000-cargo-workspace.md

   unfortunately, isn't always efficient to do and it would be unfortunate to have to unconditionally do this.

-* Cargo could support "virtual packages" where a `Cargo.toml` is placed at the root of a repository but only to serve as a global project configuration.
-No crate would actually be described by a virtual package, but it would play into the workspace heuristics described here.
-This feature could alleviate the "too much extra configuration" drawback described above, but it's unclear whether it's needed at this point.

-* Implicit members are currently only path dependencies and a "Cargo.toml next to VCS" traveling upwards.
-Instead all Cargo.toml members found traveling upwards could be implicit members of a workspace.
-This behavior, however, may end up picking up too many crates.

 # Unresolved questions

 * Does this approach scale well to repositories with a large number of crates?